-Self-publishing is not a new phenomenon anymore as it has now become an integral part of the publishing landscape.
+Self-publishing is not a new phenomenon anymore as it has now become an integral part of the publishing industry.

-However, there is one component that remains a stumbling block – getting your book to sell.
+However, there is one component that remains a stumbling block – getting your books to sell.

 Think here of Amanda Hocking and E L James, but these are rarities.

 Self-published authors have no choice but to face up to the onerous task of promoting themselves and their books and having a marketing plan.